localz/spotz-sdk-android/README.md

 [Spotz](todo) is a user engagement platform that utilizes Bluetooth Low Energy.
 You can create any 'Spot' you want - an exhibit, a room, an event, or even an entire street.

-The Spotz Android SDK allows your Android app to detect when it is in range of your Spotz and receive associated metadata - e.g. detailed information about an exhibit, promotional offers, media, it can be anything!
+The Spotz Android SDK allows your Android app to detect when it is in range of your Spotz and receive payload data - e.g. detailed information about an exhibit, promotional offers, media, it can be anything!

 Changelog
 =========